istanbuljs/nyc/README.md

 Negated paths can restore paths that have been already been excluded in the `exclude` array.
 Multiple `exclude` globs can be specified on the command line, each must follow a `--exclude`, `-x` switch.

-The `exclude` option has the following defaults settings:
+The `exclude` option has the following defaults:
 ```js
 [
   'coverage/**',